 Shirts: traditional dress (polos) uniform must be tucked in at all times.
 Shirts must also be buttoned to one below top.

 Belts: black belts (with shorts or pants) must be worn at all times.

-Socks: must be plain white socks or Dennis uniform socks.
+Socks: must be Dennis Uniform white crew socks